Infinityliguery/git_nem/README.md

 ## Usage

-This script is self-contained and does not require any external libraries.
-You can run it directly using a Python 3 interpreter.
+This script is self-contained and can be run directly using a Python 3 interpreter.

 1. Save the code as `pos_simulator.py`.
-2. The main execution block in the script looks like this, which you can modify to change the simulation parameters:
+2. To run the simulation, you can modify the parameters in the main execution block at the bottom of the script:

     ```python
     if __name__ == "__main__":